 The State's Retirement Systems are severely underfunded.
 The funding levels for the State's Retirement Systems are among the lowest in the nation with respect to state pension plans.
 The State's contributions to the Retirement Systems, while in conformity with State law, have been less than the contributions necessary to fully fund the Retirement Systems as calculated by the actuaries for the Retirement Systems.
-The unfunded actuarial accrued liability of the State's Retirement Systems (the amount by which the aggregate actuarial accrued liability exceeds the aggregate value of its assets) at the end of Fiscal Year 2020 totaled approximately \$144 billion on a fair value basis and approximately \$141 billion on an actuarial basis, resulting in funded ratios (the ratio of the value of assets to the actuarial accrued liability, expressed as a percentage) that equaled 39.0% on a fair value basis and 40.4% on an actuarial basis.
-Each of the Retirement Systems, with the exception of SURS, have released preliminary actuarial valuations for the Fiscal Year ended June 30, 2021.
-Based on these preliminary actuarial valuations, the Retirement Systems had the following funded ratios (calculated based on the actuarial value of assets) as of June 30, 2021: TRS: 42.5%, SERS: 41.1%, JRS: 42.0%, and GARS: 19.3%.
+The unfunded actuarial accrued liability of the State's Retirement Systems (the amount by which the aggregate actuarial accrued liability exceeds the aggregate value of its assets) at the end of Fiscal Year 2021 totaled approximately \$130 billion on a fair value basis and approximately \$141 billion on an actuarial basis, resulting in funded ratios

+(the ratio of the value of assets to the actuarial accrued liability, expressed as a percentage) that equaled 46.6% on a fair value basis and 42.4% on an actuarial basis.